reflex-media/lesgo-docs/docs/advance/full-text-search.md

 import es from "Utils/elasticsearch";

 await es({ index: "game-of-thrones" }).create("1", {
   character: "Tyrion Lannister",
-    quote: "A mind needs books like a sword needs a whetstone."
+  quote: "A mind needs books like a sword needs a whetstone.", });
-});

-// Third parameter is to refresh or not await es({ index: "game-of-thrones" }).indexOrCreateById({
+// Third parameter is to refresh or not await es({ index: "game-of-thrones" }).indexOrCreateById( {
     id: "1",
     character: "Tyrion Lannister",
-    quote: "A mind needs books like a sword needs a whetstone."
+    quote: "A mind needs books like a sword needs a whetstone.", }, true
-}, true)
+);

 /**
 {